inf3cti0n95/sidekik/docs/codebase-overview.md

 ## Versioning

 Sidekik follows [semantic versioning](https://semver.org/).
 We release patch versions for bugfixes, minor versions for new features, and major versions for any breaking changes.
 When we make breaking changes, we also introduce deprecation warnings in a minor version so that our users learn about the upcoming changes and migrate their code in advance.

+## What Next?

+Read the [next section](design-principles.md) to the design principles behind sidekik.